eniac/otti/datasets/SDP/README.md

 2. full

 ## small
-A subset of SDPLIB datasets that can be reproduced on a personal computer, x86_64 architecture and > 12GB of RAM.
+An artificial example dataset from the SDPA sparse format file that can be reproduced on a personal computer, x86_64 architecture and > 12GB of RAM.
+(Replicating any real SDP examples takes a lot of memory.)

 ## full
 A subset of SDPLIB datasets that can be reproduced on a large machine,